-The following morning, we trekked further up the mountain in search of the wreckage site.
+The following morning, we trekked further up the mountain in search of the aircraft wreckage.
 Again, Pairem seemed hesitant and unsure of himself.
-We searched all day and found nothing, and whenever I asked Pairem for any location details he could recall, I just received a blank stare from him in response.
+We searched all day and found nothing, and whenever I asked Pairem for any location details that he could recall, I just received a blank stare from him in response.
 I was becoming somewhat annoyed and privately musing that perhaps Pairem was leading me on a pointless trek just so he could charge me for his guiding services.
 We decided to end our search efforts for the day and head back down the mountain to our campsite.
 The next morning, we resumed our search high up on the mountainside, but by late afternoon we still hadn’t found the aircraft wreckage or any trace of it.
 Finally, I vented my frustration on Pairem by asking him if he really knew the location of the wreckage or was this just a scam to lead me around looking for a nonexistent aircraft wreck so he could charge me guiding fees.
-Of course, this had to be communicated to Pairem through Lewin since Pairem only spoke the Kachin dialect.
+Of course, this had to be communicated to Pairem through Lewin, since Pairem only spoke the Kachin dialect.

 We returned to the crash site the following day.
 The first thing I did upon reaching the site was to request Pairem and the other Kachin personnel not to remove any wreckage from the site, but to leave everything in-place so I could properly document the site.
 We then set to work searching the site for any evidence that could help ID the aircraft, and thus ID the crewmembers who were aboard.
 We readily found many human remains and personal artifacts laying on the ground surface, but we couldn’t find any numbers that could be used to ID the aircraft.
 Pieces of leather gloves, boots, shoes and flight jackets were amazingly preserved after laying fully exposed to the weather for many decades.
-By dusk, we hadn’t found any useful numbers to ID the aircraft, and I now had to accept the possibility that after expending all this time, effort and money (my personal money), we might never know the ID of the crewmembers because we couldn’t ID the aircraft.
+By dusk, we still hadn’t found any useful numbers to ID the aircraft, and I now had to accept the possibility that after expending all this time, effort and money (my personal money), we might never know the ID of the crewmembers because we couldn’t ID the aircraft.
 I felt devastated!
 I had already gathered all the human remains we could find on the ground surface and placed them in a nylon stuffsack I normally used for my sleeping bag, and some personal artifacts and wreckage artifacts were placed in another nylon stuffsack that otherwise would store my sleeping pad.
-With darkness upon us, we abandoned the search for identifying evidence and tiredly trekked down the mountain to our camp.
-I knew we didn’t have enough food to stay longer at the site and we would need to leave for Burma the following day.
+With darkness upon us, we abandoned the search for identifying evidence and tiredly trekked down the mountain to our high camp.
+I knew we didn’t have enough food to stay any longer at the site and we would need to leave for Burma the following morning.

 That evening, we sat around the campfire and discussed plans to break camp in the morning and trek back to Burma, and revisiting the C-47 crash site from 2002 before returning to Ziadum.
 Pairem was seated directly to my right on a log sipping his tea, when I noticed he was fumbling around in his left shirt pocket as if trying to extract a cigarette.
-Instead of a crumpled cigarette, Pairem extracted a crumpled piece of metal he had obviously collected from the wreckage site.
-I heatedly asked Pairem why he had removed an artifact from the site after I had specifically requested everybody not to remove anything.
+Instead of a crumpled cigarette, Pairem extracted a crumpled piece of metal that he had obviously collected from the crash site.
+I was annoyed by this and I heatedly asked Pairem why he had removed an artifact from the site after I had specifically requested everybody not to remove anything.
 Then I said: “Here, let me see that”.
 To my utter amazement, Pairem (who couldn’t read English) had found and pocketed the aircraft data plate… an all-important, but small stainless steel plate measuring only about 1 inch tall X 4 inches wide and stamped with the aircraft model number, serial number and date of manufacture.
 I could hardly believe my eyes!
 Pairem’s discovery and pocketing of this vital artifact had literally saved my expedition by enabling me to positively ID the aircraft and thus ID the crewmembers.
 I gave Pairem a big hug and repeatedly apologized to him for doubting his ability to find the crash site.
 When you think about it, it was a miracle that the aircraft data plate could even be found amongst the mangled wreckage, then pocketed by Pairem after being requested not to remove anything from the crash site, and finally, I had the good fortune to see him with it.
 I never learned why Pairem collected it.
-Was it because he sensed the key importance of this small piece of metal to the expedition or did he just like the way it looked?
+Was it because he sensed the key importance of this small piece of metal to the expedition, or did he just like the way it looked?
 Whatever his reasoning was, it was definitely a fortuitous chain of events!

 As my team and I approached Ft.
 Hertz, I gathered them around me and explained through Lewin that Burmese Military Intelligence (MI) officers surely knew of my presence in the area and were probably curious about where we went and why we went there.
-I warned the team there was a possibility we would be visited by an MI officer shortly after returning to Ft.
+I warned the team there was a possibility that we would each be visited by an MI officer shortly after returning to Ft.
 Hertz and we would be individually interrogated, so it was important we develop and adhere to a uniform “story” to tell them.
 We had to assume MI would quickly learn about the human remains and artifacts I carried in my bags, so we should all say we found the items on a hillside not far from Ft.
 Hertz, but definitely don’t mention crossing the border into India.
 Admitting to an illegal border crossing could lead to our collective arrests and detention in jail.

 Lewin and I were actually concerned that MI had already planted an informant amongst our porters before we left Ft.
 Hertz weeks ago.
 In which case, we (or least, Lewin and I) were already headed for a Burmese jail cell.
 Lewin and I had to spend several days waiting in Ft.
 Hertz to catch the once-weekly flight down to Myitkyina.
 Oddly, the only place for us to stay was a guest bungalow on the Burmese Army base, just feet away from their radio shack.
 I would have to overnight in Myitkyina to catch a connecting flight down to Mandalay and finally down to Rangoon.
-Assistant Defense Attache James McAndrew had earlier told me he would be in Myitkyina about that time, and I should stop by his guest house and have a beer with him when I arrived in town.
+Assistant Defense Attache Maj.
+James McAndrew had earlier told me he would be in Myitkyina at about that time, and I should stop by his guest house and have a beer with him when I arrived in town.

-James said he would have had the US Embassy take action to get me released had the MI commander ordered my arrest, but instead, he just listened to the MI conversation and kept his mouth shut.
+James said he would have had the US Embassy take immediate action to get me released had the MI commander ordered my arrest, but instead, he just listened to the MI conversation and kept his mouth shut.
 James assured me they have a good working relationship with the MI commander and everything would probably be delivered to the US Embassy within a reasonable time.
-I gave James the receipt for the detained items and we went out for some beers and food.
+I gave James the signed receipt for the retained items and we went out for some beers and food.

-About a month or so later, the detained items were delivered to the US Embassy in Rangoon and then subsequently transferred to the JPAC lab at Pearl Harbor.
+About a month or so later, the retained items were delivered to the US Embassy in Rangoon and then subsequently transferred to the JPAC forensics lab at Pearl Harbor.
 I visited the JPAC facility in early 2004 to personally verify that all the items confiscated from me at Ft.
 Hertz were now present and accounted for.
 The JPAC staff allowed me to take the wreckage artifacts with me (except for the aircraft data plate) and I sent those artifacts to the family members of the crewmembers.

 Of the crewmember remains I carried out from India, 3 of the 5 airmen aboard this aircraft were subsequently identified through DNA and returned to their families for burial.
 The recovered airmen were: